VishnuVk02/Load-Testing-with-Gatling/README.md

-# Security Testing For WebApplication
+# LOAD Testing with Gatling

 *COMPANY*:  CODTECH IT SOLUTIONS